icyJoseph/state-with-deps/README.md

 ### State under the radar

-This is a dangerous thing to do, but you could hold state inside a React ref, and control when do you let the rendering process know about it.
+This is a dangerous thing to do, but you can hold state inside a React `ref`, and control when do you let the React know about the change.

 ```tsx
 const EvenButton = () => {